Principled Data Augmentation for Learning to Solve Quadratic Programming Problems: Principled data augmentation for LCQPs

 We notice the commutativity and the decoupled nature,

 which enables us to design $\vec{M}_1, \vec{M}_2$ separately, and merge them later.

 The design space in \cref{eq:diag_tf} is flexible but constrained by the need to compute pseudo-inverses.
 For $\vec{M}_1 \in \mathbb{R}^{n' \times n}$, there are three cases: (i) $n' = n$ linear reparameterization, (ii) $n' < n$, dropping variables, and (iii) $n' > n$ adding variables.
-While (ii) is often ill-posed, since $\vec{M}_1\trans$ becomes tall and lacks a right inverse, some special cases are still feasible, as we will show.
+While (ii) is often ill-posed since $\vec{M}_1\trans$ does not have full column rank and lacks a right inverse, some special cases are still feasible, as we will show.
 More broadly, computing $\left(\vec{M}_1\trans\right)^\dagger = \vec{M}_1 \left(\vec{M}_1\trans \vec{M}_1\right)^{-1}$ requires full column rank and typically costs $\mathcal{O}(n^3)$.
-To improve efficiency, we focus on structured matrices, i.e., orthogonal matrices, which allow fast inversion, but generating them requires QR decomposition and $\mathcal{O}(n^3)$ complexity.
-Diagonal matrices, as a particular case, enable both efficient inversion and generation in $\mathcal{O}(n)$ time.
-These considerations motivate using diagonal or structured $\vec{M}_1$ and $\vec{M}_2$ for scalable data augmentation.

-To formalize efficiency, we introduce two notions of computability.
+To improve efficiency, we focus on structured matrices, for example, diagonal matrices, as a particular case, enable both efficient inverse calculation and generation in $\mathcal{O}(n)$ time.
+These considerations motivate the use of diagonal or structured $\vec{M}_1$ and $\vec{M}_2$ for scalable data augmentation.
+To formalize efficiency, we introduce two notions of efficiently computable transformations.
 The first covers transformations whose solutions can be computed in linear time.

-\begin{definition}[Efficiently recoverable transformation] For an LCQP instance $I \coloneq (\vec{Q}, \vec{A}, \vec{b}, \vec{c}) \in \mathcal{I}$ and its primal-dual solutions $\vec{x}^*, \vec{\lambda}^*$, a transform $T \in \mathcal{T}$ is \emph{efficiently recoverable}, if the new solutions of the transformed instance $\mathcal{I}' = T(\mathcal{I})$ can be obtained within linear time $\cO(n)$. \end{definition} The second, motivated by unsupervised settings, relaxes this by requiring that the transformation be independent of the original solution, and focuses on generating structurally consistent instances rather than solving them. \begin{definition}[Solution-independent transformation] Given a LCQP instance $I \coloneq (\vec{Q}, \vec{A}, \vec{b}, \vec{c}) \in \mathcal{I}$, a transformation $T \in \mathcal{T}$ is \emph{solution-independent} if the solution of the transformed problem can be obtained without a solver, and the transformation parameters do not depend on the original optimal solutions $\vec{x}^*, \vec{\lambda}^*$. \end{definition}
+\begin{definition}[Efficiently recoverable transformation] For an LCQP instance $I \coloneq (\vec{Q}, \vec{A}, \vec{b}, \vec{c}) \in \mathcal{I}$ and its primal-dual solutions $\vec{x}^*, \vec{\lambda}^*$, a transform $T \in \mathcal{T}$ is \emph{efficiently recoverable}, if the new solutions of the transformed instance $\mathcal{I}' = T(\mathcal{I})$ can be obtained within linear time $\cO(n)$. \end{definition} The second one, motivated by unsupervised settings, tightens this by requiring that the transformation be independent of the original solution and focuses on generating structurally consistent instances rather than solving them. \begin{definition}[Solution-independent transformation] Given a LCQP instance $I \coloneq (\vec{Q}, \vec{A}, \vec{b}, \vec{c}) \in \mathcal{I}$, a transformation $T \in \mathcal{T}$ is \emph{solution-independent} if the solution of the transformed problem can be obtained without a solver, and the transformation parameters do not depend on the original optimal solutions $\vec{x}^*, \vec{\lambda}^*$. \end{definition}